 Cortisol is produced when you are constantly stressed.
 And that hormone is notorious for causing hormonal imbalances.

 “Women who are prone to monthly hormonal fluctuations, which are quite steep, and have periods of acute stress, are setting up a ‘perfect storm’ for themselves to get a hormonal acne flare,” says S. Manjula Jegasothy, dermatologist and founder of Miami Skin Institute.

 Stress and the menstrual cycle combined can cause you quite terrible breakouts.
 But, be sure you are readily armed to cure hormonal acne naturally.
 Or better still, avoid exposing yourself to excessive stress.

-5. You just started or stopped birth control pills
+5. Post birth control pills Syndrome